What pure means in Italian?

-In the first place, pure is a synonym of anche (“also”).
-Pure and ancheare a bit like also and too.
+In the first place, pure is a synonym of anche (also).
+In fact, pureand ancheare a bit like also and too.

-You will also learn we use pure in a very specific case that has to do with politeness.
+Pure can also mean even.
+And it can be used in a very specific case that has to do with politeness.

 But don’t worry about what they mean for now.
 We’ll go into more detail later on in this post.